Lav15/lavjain.github.io/portfolio/others.md

 _*All projects listed were delivered within corporate enterprise environments; technical source code is proprietary and cannot be shared._

-_*This section includes additional projects covering a wider range of domains and use cases, complementing the core, high-impact projects highlighted in other sections._
+_*This section includes additional projects covering a wider range of domains and use cases, complementing the projects highlighted in domain-specific sections._

 ---
 ### 1. Enterprise Data Quality & Master Data Standardization